The Patriarchy (professional wrestling)

-The Matriarchy, formerly known as The Patriarchy, is a villainous professional wrestling tag team, consisting of Nick Wayne and Kip Sabian with Mother Wayne as their valet.
-They perform in All Elite Wrestling (AEW) and Ring of Honor (ROH), where Nick is the reigning ROH World Television Champion in his first reign and is the youngest wrestler to hold the title.The stable's original name was derived from original leader Christian Cage's on-screen character of being a "father figure" to his stablemates.
+The Patriarchy, also known as The Matriachy, was a villainous professional wrestling stable in All Elite Wrestling (AEW) and Ring of Honor (ROH), consisting of Christian Cage, Nick Wayne, Killswitch, and Kip Sabian with Mother Wayne as their valet.
+Nick is a former ROH World Television Champion and is the youngest wrestler to hold the title.The stable's original name was derived from Cage's on-screen character of being a "father figure" to his stablemates.
 Cage, Killswitch and Nick are former one-time AEW World Trios Champions, and Cage was a one-time AEW TNT Champion.

 Background

 Shortly after Christian Cage's All Elite Wrestling's (AEW) debut in 2021, he would begin a partnership with Jungle Boy and became his mentor.
 At Full Gear on November 13, Cage teamed with Jurassic Express (Jungle Boy and Luchasaurus) to defeat The Young Bucks (Matt and Nick Jackson) and Adam Cole in a six-man tag falls count anywhere match.
 On the June 15, 2022 special episode of Dynamite: Road Rager, Cage attacked Jungle Boy after Jungle Boy and Luchasaurus lost the AEW World Tag Team Championship to The Young Bucks in a ladder match.
 Two weeks later at Blood and Guts on June 29, Luchasaurus aligned himself with Cage, turning heel and seemingly ending Jurassic Express.
 However, at Fyter Fest on July 20, Luchasaurus stepped out of the way and allowed the returning Jungle Boy to chase Cage with a steel chair, apparently reuniting Jurassic Express.
 However, the reunion was short-lived as Luchasaurus attacked Jungle Boy during his entrance for his match against Cage at All Out on September 4, cementing his heel turn and alliance with Cage.
 Following this, it was revealed that Cage had suffered a triceps injury, which would render him unable to compete for the next six to nine months.
 Cage returned from his injury on the February 15, 2023 episode of Dynamite, attacking Jungle Boy.
 At Revolution, he was defeated by Jungle Boy in a Final Burial match to end their feud.

 At Double or Nothing on May 28, Cage lost to Wardlow in a ladder match for the AEW TNT Championship.
 Wardlow then lost the title to Luchasaurus, with Cage's help, on the premiere episode of Collision on June 17.
 Cage then started a new storyline where he claimed to be the TNT Champion and would carry the championship around with him, despite the actual champion being Luchasaurus.
 At All Out on September 3, Cage helped Luchasaurus defeat Allin to retain the AEW TNT Championship.
 On the September 23 episode of Collision, Cage pinned Luchasaurus in a three-way match (also involving Allin) to become the new AEW TNT Champion.